-Although there are many good solicitors in Flintshire, some simply can’t match us here at AAH when it comes down to the depth of experience, and the sheer number of personal injury claims that we handle with our industry leading no win no fee* service, as recommended by the one and only Esther Rantzen.
+Although there are many good solicitors in Flintshire, some simply can’t match us here at Accident Advice Helpline when it comes down to the depth of experience, and the sheer number of personal injury claims that we handle with our industry leading no win no fee service, as recommended by the one and only Dame Esther Rantzen.

 Industrial hearing injury in the workplace